hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 ## Cluster the cells

-Seurat uses a graph-based clustering approach, inspired by SNN-Cliq [@Xu2015-je] and PhenoGraph [@Levine2015-hr].
-This approach embeds cells in a graph structure, by default using a K-nearest neighbor (KNN) graph, with edges drawn between cells with similar gene expression patterns, and then attempt to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’.
+Seurat uses a graph-based clustering approach, which embeds cells in a graph structure, using a K-nearest neighbor (KNN) graph (by default), with edges drawn between cells with similar gene expression patterns, and then attempt to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’.
 Seurat first constructs a KNN graph based on the euclidean distance in PCA space, and refines the edge weights between any two cells based on the shared overlap in their local neighborhoods (Jaccard distance).
-To cluster the cells, it then applies modularity optimization techniques [@Blondel2008-rf], to iteratively group cells together, with the goal of optimizing the standard modularity function.
+To cluster the cells, it then applies modularity optimization techniques to iteratively group cells together, with the goal of optimizing the standard modularity function.

-We will use the `FindClusters()` function to perform the graph-based clustering, and contains a `resolution` argument that sets the "granularity" of the downstream clustering, with increased values leading to a greater number of clusters.
+We will use the `FindClusters()` function to perform the graph-based clustering.
+The `resolution` argument that sets the "granularity" of the downstream clustering, will need to be optimized to the experiment, with increased values leading to a greater number of clusters.
 We find that setting this parameter between `0.6`-`1.2` typically returns good results for single cell datasets of around 3K cells.
 Optimal resolution often increases for larger datasets.
 The cluster IDs are saved in the `seurat@ident` slot.

-Regarding the value of the `resolution` argument, use lower value if you want to obtain fewer clusters.
-We provide a series of options and downstream we can choose the best resolution.
+We provide a series of resolution options during clustering, which can be used downstream to choose the best resolution.

 ```r
 # Find cell clusters
 seurat <- FindClusters(
   seurat,
   dims.use = 1:pcs,